alibaba/nacos/README.md

 ## What does it do

-Nacos is an easy-to-use platform designed for dynamic service discovery and configuration and service management.
+Nacos (official site: [http://nacos.io](http://nacos.io)) is an easy-to-use platform designed for dynamic service discovery and configuration and service management.
 It helps you to build cloud native applications and microservices platform easily.

 Service is a first-class citizen in Nacos.
 Nacos supports almost all type of services，for example，[Dubbo/gRPC service](https://nacos.io/en-us/docs/use-nacos-with-dubbo.html)、[Spring Cloud RESTFul service](https://nacos.io/en-us/docs/use-nacos-with-springcloud.html) or [Kubernetes service](https://nacos.io/en-us/docs/use-nacos-with-kubernetes.html).